 Scientific Name: Viperidae

 The Viper (Viperidae) family of poisonous snakes may be found in most regions of the world, apart from Antarctica and Australia, and other remote islands.
-They all have long, hooked fangs that allow for deep puncture and to administer snake venom into the victim.
+They all have long, hooked fangs that allow for deep punctures and administer snake venom to the victim.

 Vipers can grow to be more than 25 cm in length or as short as 25 cm, depending on the species.
 They prey on small animals and attack by striking and envenoming their victim, which they then consume.

 See Related: Environmental Organizations in Africa

 The viperfish is one of the animals whose names begin with the letter V. It is a fish with a unique appearance that can be spotted in the deep water.
 It is also among the most well-known and widely-used species on the planet.